Anode MaterialsHigh-performance anode materials for lithium-ion battery manufacturing

 Targray Anode Materials for Battery Manufacturing

 Targray supplies a complete portfolio of anode materials for lithium-ion battery manufacturing.
-Our anode powder portfolio includes natural and artificial graphite, activated carbon, carbon black, conductive additives, LTO (lithium titanate) powder and high-performance powdered graphene.
+Our anode powder portfolio includes natural and artificial graphite, activated carbon, carbon black, conductive additives, LTO (lithium titanate), surface-functionalized Silicon, and high-performance powdered graphene.

 The vast majority of lithium-ion batteries use graphite powder as an anode material.
 Graphite materials are either synthetically-produced (artificial graphite) or mined from the ground (natural graphite), then heavily processed before being baked onto a copper foil to serve as anodes.
 Graphite anodes meet the voltage requirements of most common Li-ion cathodes, are relatively affordable, extremely light, porous and durable.